Category: Uncategorized

 • and endure the immense radiation emitted by Trappist-1e’s star

-Additionally, the vehicle must be large enough to hold at least four individuals and have enough energy to travel 10km.
+Additionally, the vehicle must be large enough to hold at least four individuals and have sufficient energy to travel 10km.

 The Problem: